openhab/openhab-addons/docs/sources/development/ide.md

 The Eclipse IDE is used for openHAB developments.
 The Eclipse Installer automatically prepares the IDE so that it comes with all required plug-ins, the correct workspace encoding settings, pre-configured code formatters and more.
 Simply follow these steps:

 1. Download the [Eclipse Installer](https://wiki.eclipse.org/Eclipse_Installer)
-2. Launch the Eclipse Installer and switch to „Advanced Mode“ in the top right menu:
+2. Launch the Eclipse Installer and switch to "Advanced Mode" in the top right menu:
 ![Step 0](images/ide0.png)
 3. Choose the "Eclipse IDE for Java Developers" and select "Next":
 ![Step 1](images/ide1.png)